 No arrests yet for the murder of Vernon Philander's younger brother

-Western Cape police spokesperson Capt FC van Wyk couldn't divulge the circumstances surrounding the shooting, saying only that police were still investigating.
+Western Cape police spokesperson Captain FC van Wyk couldn't divulge the circumstances surrounding the shooting‚ saying only that police were still investigating.

-In as statement, Vernon said his family was grateful for the messages of support it had received “during this difficult time for the family”.
+In a statement‚ Vernon said his family was grateful for the messages of support it had received “during this difficult time for the family”.

 “The murder is now the subject of a police investigation and we respectfully ask that the media give the police the space to conduct a thorough investigation.
 There are no details around the incident at the moment and speculation will make it very difficult for us as a family to mourn in peace.